About Me

 In simple words

 The main focus of my research is on the characteristic oscillation modes of compact objects, such as neutron stars and black holes.
 Different compact objects have different spectra and similar to atom spectroscopy or seismic studies of Earth, one can potentially learn a lot about the objects from the knowledge and correct interpretation of their spectrum.
 While theoretical studies of gravitational wave emission have been investigated for a long time, observational access to gravitational waves is a recent and revolutionary progress in physics.
 My specific line of research is on the question about how the knowledge of characteristic oscillation modes can be used to reconstruct properties of the source, thus to solve the inverse problem.
 With further improvements of gravitational wave observatories, the spectroscopy of compact objects is in reach soon.
 Recently I have been working on using the shadow of black holes to test general relativity and studied rotating neutron stars from their characteristic oscillations.
+An explanation of my research and the one of the Max Planck Institute for Gravitational Physics can also be found in this podcast.

 A little bit more technical